Governing Body Attendance

 For the past four years, it has been my pleasure to be part of the team at Grange Primary, where we have seen enormous progress and some excellent achievements.
 At the same time, I have been involved in Hillingdon in a growing grouping of schools of which I am a director.
 My greatest pleasure comes from working with talented colleagues and watching them express their talents on behalf of the children we are determined to help and encourage.
 I believe we have a duty to promote success in our schools, but that success means more, much, much more, than simply doing well in tests.

-Stephanie Armstrong – Achievement Committee
+Stephanie Armstrong – Curriculum, Achievement and Staffing Committee

 Whilst volunteering at my son’s primary school, I discovered being a part of the bigger picture of a child’s learning journey.
 The skills and knowledge taught by a teacher, the perseverance by the child applying what they had learnt, followed by the delight and pride in achievement.
 It was magical!
 So with that (and 13 weeks holiday a year) in mind I started the Graduate Teacher Programme in 2003 and began my teaching journey.